PremSaiArroju/MyTunesApp/README.md

 # MyTunes - A Music Player

-MyTunes is a music player application built with Tkinter, Pygame, and MySQL.
+MyTunes is a music player application built with PyQt5, Pygame, and MySQL.

-It allows users to add, play, pause, stop, and delete songs from a library, with support for drag-and-drop functionality and metadata management using ID3 Tags by mutagen.
+It allows users to add, play, pause, stop, and delete songs from a library, with support for drag-and-drop functionality and metadata management using ID3 Tags via mutagen.

 ## Features